aagnie/oio-idws/README.md

 # oio-idws
-Changes to the officiel implementation
+Changes to the officiel implementation.

+1. Added jboss-deployment-structure.xml to force the server to use the supplied cxf implementation
+2. New keystores for sts supplied - the original has an expired certificate